nico-dangelo/Network-Spillover/README.md

 #### Value
 An nsim $\times$ 19 dataframe containing the same outputs as sim() with an index nsim for the set (number of simulations) to which an output row belongs.
 ### simnets.rmd
+#### Description
+An Rmarkdown file that implements simulations across combinations of all parameters.
+Controls parallel implementation via future arguments, generates dataframes of results for each manipulated parameter, as well as summary statistics and plots/figures.